ysfoo/haplm/hippo_aeml/README.md

 # Modifications to HIPPO and AEML

-Yong See Foo, July 2023
+*Yong See Foo, July 2023*

-HIPPO [[1]](#1) and AEML [[2]](#2) are haplotype frequency estimation methods based on pooled genetic data, with programs available [here](https://www.mv.helsinki.fi/home/mjxpirin/download.html).
-HIPPO is a Bayesian method that is able to sample the list of input haplotypes; AEML is a fast frequentist method that requires the list of input haplotypes to be specified.
-This README documents modifications performed for better comparison with proposed alternatives to inferring haplotype frequencies from pooled genetic data.
+HIPPO [[1]](#1) and AEML [[2]](#2) are haplotype frequency estimation methods based on pooled genetic data, with the original programs available [here](https://www.mv.helsinki.fi/home/mjxpirin/download.html).
+HIPPO is a Bayesian method that samples the list of input haplotypes as part of its MCMC procedure; AEML is a fast frequentist method that requires the list of input haplotypes to be specified.
+This README documents modifications implemented for better comparison with proposed alternatives for inferring haplotype frequencies from pooled genetic data.

 ## Remove assumption of diploid individuals
 HIPPO and AEML are both written for analysing human haplotype data, where each individual carries two haplotypes.
 This assumption is removed, and so haplotypes of haploid organisms can also be handled.
 In this modified version, the first number in every line of the input `data_file` is no longer the number of individuals in a pool, but the number of haplotype samples in a pool.